roboclub-mnnit/6DOF_Robotic_Arm-2024-2025-Project/Docs/ReadMe.md

   - `kinematics/`
     - `Inverse Kinematics.py`: Script to compute six joint angles of the robotic arm.
   - `simulation/`
-    - `4 Legs Simulation.py`: 3D simulation of all joint of the Robotic arm.
+    - `Simulation.py`: 3D simulation of all joint of the Robotic arm.

 - `Solidworks File/`